Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

          C:\Users\USERNAME\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings
     5. Copy the TrackIR Profile to:
          C:\Users\USERNAME\AppData\Roaming\NaturalPoint\TrackIR 5\Profiles
     6. Set the Hotkeys in TrackIR; Pause Key to PAUSE, and Center to END.
-(Tick 'Exclusive' in TrackIR to autoload if you want)
+       Tick 'Exclusive' in TrackIR to autoload if you want.
     7. Set NVidia/AMD Capture Last 20mins hotkey to ALT+F11 (as required).
 (Default causes conflict)
     8. Map any other 3rd Party Keys such as Voice Comm Apps (as required).
 (Setup Microphone Behaviour User Prefs)
     9. Optional: Edit ED-BAT Batch File and update path/locations.